Skyyy-com/Glass/README.md

 * `cp build/Glass ./`

 ### Windows
-I'm going to compile a binary for ya'll
+I'm going to compile a binary for ya'll soon